11 Reasons the USA & the World Will End Within the Next 100 Years

 Basically, national governments seek more power, and so do global organizations, and so do the common people and communities.

 Currently, the UN for example wants to institute global taxes and global laws.
 Russia wants to expand its control over former soviet countries.
 The US wants to increase its military presence.
-The Federal government power has been growing over state and local for decades.
-Sometimes its just political urging, but other times its via force, often economic.
-Citizens often seek to prevent this takeover when it negatively affects them.
+The Federal government’s power has been growing over state and local for decades.
+Sometimes it is just political urging, but other times it’s via force, often economic.
+Citizens will often seek to prevent this takeover when it negatively affects them.

-As the meaning of borders weaken, companies become global, and citizens more mobile, the result is that more international laws get made like recent privacy laws on websites (e.g. GPDR and Canada spam laws).
-Many such laws involve technology and business, but will expand more with time.
+As the meaning of borders weakens, companies become global, and citizens become more mobile, the result is that more international laws get made like recent privacy laws on websites (e.g. GPDR and Canada spam laws).
+Many such laws involve technology and business but will expand more with time.
 It is easy to believe that a “global world” demands “global laws.”

-Attempts to create a “central government” (a.k.a. new world order) or an “international rule of law” makes sense to some elitists because they think their rules based on their own personal ethics should apply to everyone, irregardless of their local social values, ethics, and norms.
+Attempts to create a “central government” (a.k.a. new world order) or an “international rule of law” make sense to some elitists because they think their rules based on their own personal ethics should apply to everyone, regardless of their local social values, ethics, and norms.
 A type of political colonialism that crushes freedom and diversity.

 This may result in a struggle between central power and the citizens of the world.
 History has tended to favor individual/regional rule over central rule.